 And be sure to stick around to the end of the article for your chance to win round trip flights and a one month free coworking trip to Mexico City!

-This is a modern, tropical coworking space for digital nomads.
-With a long wooden table, comfortable seating, and pendant lights, surrounded by large windows reveal lush greenery outside.
+One of my favorite coworking spaces that I have found so far.
+With a long wooden table, comfortable seating, and pendant lights, surrounded by large windows reveal lush greenery outside in La Fortuna, Costa Rica.

 The tranquil coworking space at Selina La Fortuna.